-- Held annual Metro-DEQ work program coordination meeting as part of MOU implementation - Held coordination discussions regarding DEQ's potential application to the Ozone Advance program and Metro's role and participation as part of Ozone Advance - Participated in statewide and EPA Region 10 air quality meetings - Participated in other local efforts pertaining to air pollution reduction in partnership with local agency partners - Received confirmation certain elements of MAP-21 CMAQ performance measures requirements are no longer applicable for reporting for the region - Gave presentation to WADOT and Washington MPOs on Metro and ODOT's process for developing MAP-21 CMAQ performance targets
+- Held annual Metro-DEQ work program coordination meeting as part of MOU implementation - Held multiple coordination discussions regarding DEQ's potential application to the Ozone Advance program and Metro's role and participation as part of Ozone Advance - Organized a DEQ leadership presentation on regional air quality trends, monitoring, and potential partnership on Ozone Advance with the Metro Council - Developed the local air pollution monitoring proposal for Get Moving 2020, as requested by the Metro Council.
+Proposal developed with support from DEQ staff - Collaborated with Metro staff across different departments on various air quality/air pollutionrelated projects including HB2007 implementation and the Clean Air Construction Standard. - Conducted CMAQ emissions reporting as part of federal transportation performance program requirements. - Completed the CMAQ emissions benefit analysis for the 2022-2024 Regional Flexible Fund projects - Participated in statewide and EPA Region 10 air quality meetings - Participated in other local efforts pertaining to air pollution reduction in partnership with local agency partners - Received vehicle miles traveled analysis for annual monitoring - Received confirmation certain elements of MAP-21 CMAQ performance measures requirements are no longer applicable for reporting for the region - Gave presentation to WADOT and Washington MPOs on Metro and ODOT's process for developing MAP-21 CMAQ performance targets - Gave a presentation to ODOT and Oregon MPOs on Metro and ODOT's process for developing MAP-21 CMAQ performance targets